-There comes a point at which a traditional cooler full of ice won’t suffice for keeping your food adequately chilled while on an overland adventure.
+We’ve all been there; we try to make a traditional ice-filled cooler work — even on long summertime expeditions.
+Eventually, we hit the proverbial cooler wall: cooler full of ice won’t cut it any more.
 That’s where fridges and freezers, designed specifically for overland travel, come in handy.
-To aid you in your quest for the ideal overland fridge, we compiled a list of some of the top contenders in the space in alphabetical order.
+To aid you in your quest for the ideal overland fridge, we compiled a list of some of the top contenders.

-This one is called the classic for a reason.
-It has a classic design.
-Despite it being more classic in aesthetics than cutting-edge, it still packs an impressive set of features.
-It can hold 90 beer cans inside its 63-quart interior.
-It has a removable lid.
+The ARB ZERO 63-Qt is the ideal size for an overlanding family of four or five heading on a long weekend away.
+Despite being “just” a 63-quart unit, it still packs an impressive set of features.
+It can hold 96 beer cans.
+It features a reversible side opening lid.
 And a Bluetooth app can alert you when someone leaves the fridge lid open (nice try, beer thieves).
-Although it weighs a scant 54 pounds, the Classic Series II is capable of temps ranging from 50 degrees down to zero degrees Fahrenheit.
+Although it weighs a scant 54.2 pounds, the ZERO 63-Qt is capable of temps ranging from 50 degrees down to -8 degrees Fahrenheit.
+It measures 29.7″ long, 18.5″ wide, and 19.5″ tall.

 ARB — 63 Qt.
 Elements Portable Fridge/Freezer